sigp/lighthouse/book/src/help_bn.md

             responses in discovery.
 Set this only if you are sure other nodes can connect to your local node on this address.
 This will update the `ip4` or `ip6` ENR fields accordingly.
 To update both, set this flag twice with the different values.
+        --enr-quic-port <PORT>
+            The quic UDP4 port that will be set on the local ENR.
+Set this only if you are sure other nodes can connect to your local node on this port over IPv4.
+        --enr-quic6-port <PORT>
+            The quic UDP6 port that will be set on the local ENR.
+Set this only if you are sure other nodes can connect to your local node on this port over IPv6.
         --enr-tcp-port <PORT>
             The TCP4 port of the local ENR.
-Set this only if you are sure other nodes can connect to your local node on this port over IpV4.
+Set this only if you are sure other nodes can connect to your local node on this port over IPv4.
 The --port flag is used if this is not set.
         --enr-tcp6-port <PORT>
             The TCP6 port of the local ENR.
-Set this only if you are sure other nodes can connect to your local node on this port over IpV6.
+Set this only if you are sure other nodes can connect to your local node on this port over IPv6.
 The --port6 flag is used if this is not set.
         --enr-udp-port <PORT>
             The UDP4 port of the local ENR.
-Set this only if you are sure other nodes can connect to your local node on this port over IpV4.
+Set this only if you are sure other nodes can connect to your local node on this port over IPv4.
         --enr-udp6-port <PORT>
             The UDP6 port of the local ENR.
-Set this only if you are sure other nodes can connect to your local node on this port over IpV6.
+Set this only if you are sure other nodes can connect to your local node on this port over IPv6.
         --epochs-per-migration <N>
             The number of epochs to wait between running the migration of data from the hot DB to the cold DB.
 Less frequent runs can be useful for minimizing disk writes [default: 1]